 Coming later this week: One of SEND’s mobilizers shares her ministry journey, which includes a major redirection that she was NOT expecting.

 - What is missionary success?
 Staying open to Spirit-led change: ‘I had to lay down before God my prejudice toward valuing overseas ministry more than US-based ministry.’

 - What is missionary success?
-10 definitions that miss the mark: You speak without an accent, you’re a leader and you always get the job done?
-That’s wonderful, but success means something more.
+10 definitions that miss the mark: Even if you speak without accent, you’re a leader and you always get the job done, success means something more.

 - When missionaries come off the field, many churches and families don’t know what to say and the missionaries themselves don’t always know how to move forward.
 Here are some practical ways you can help ease their transition.